-Students interested in the J-Term Moscow/St. Petersburg Program should e-mail email@example.com for more information.
+Students interested in the Russia Summer Program should e-mail firstname.lastname@example.org for more information.

-Studying in the current and former capitals of Russia will give you a profound image of the country, its language and culture.
-Exploring these biggest cities in Europe will give you an overview of recent and ancient history and provide you with an opportunity for an intensive dose of authentic Russian culture.
-Founded in 1147, Moscow has been a witness to all the major developments in Russia, and has been at the core of Russian national identity.
-Walk through Red Square, which saw the edicts of Ivan the Terrible, the burning of Moscow by Napoleon, the communist revolution, all the way to Paul McCartney playing a triumphant "Back In the USSR" to Vladimir Putin and thousands of screaming Russian fans.
-Stroll through St. Petersburg, the "cradle of the Russian Revolution", the country's window to the West, with its architecture magnificent and enchanting, its history rich in political events and in the arts.
-Visit the largest in the world collection of Impressionist art in the world renown Hermitage Museum housed in the tsar's Winter Palace, stand in the places that tsars stood, where Lenin planned the Revolution and where Peter the Great carved a city out of an inhospitable northern swampland.
+Exploring Moscow, founded in 1147 and now the biggest city in Europe, will give you an overview of recent and ancient history and provide you with an opportunity for an intensive dose of authentic Russian culture.
+Walk through Red Square, which saw the edicts of Ivan the Terrible, the burning of Moscow by Napoleon, the Communist revolution, all the way to Paul McCartney playing a triumphant "Back In the USSR" to Vladimir Putin and thousands of screaming Russian fans.

 Visiting St. Petersburg, known for its canals as Venice of the North, will give you insight into the east-west conflict within the Russian cultural heritage.
 Visit the Hermitage, one of the largest and oldest museums in the world.
 Walk along the streets of Dostoyevsky’s characters.
 Explore where and how the Communist Revolution began in 1917.